-Train staff on how to display food and drinks in a way that encourages healthier food choices.
+" Train staff on how to display food and drinks in a way that encourages healthier food choices.

-3.7.5 Calorie labelling or colour-coding/front of pack traffic light labelling: 2 points
+3.7.4 Calorie labelling or colour-coding/front of pack traffic light labelling: 1 point

-To achieve these points, make the healthier options clear on menus through the use of symbols, nutritional information or colour coding.
+To achieve this point, make the healthier options it clear on menus through the use of symbols, nutritional information or colour coding.